-What to watch as impeachment inquiry of Trump goes public
+‘Sad day’ or a ‘scam’?
+What to watch at impeachment hearing

 With the bang of a gavel, House Intelligence Committee Chairman Adam Schiff will open the impeachment hearings Wednesday into Trump’s pressure on Ukraine to investigate Democratic rival Joe Biden’s family.
 Big questions loom, including how strongly officials connected what Trump called that “favor” to U.S. military aid to Ukraine.

 Impeachable offenses?
 Worthy of Trump’s removal?
-And critically, will a pair of diplomats and their accounts nudge more Americans behind impeaching the nation’s 45th president ?
+And, critically, will a pair of diplomats and their accounts nudge more Americans behind impeaching the nation’s 45th president?

-It’s all unfolding at 10 a.m. in a pillared House chamber, in the shadow of the 2020 presidential and congressional elections.
+“It’s a sad day, which I wish we never had to face,” said House Speaker Nancy Pelosi said late Tuesday.

 Here’s what to know: